History of Cuba: Political changes

 The U.S. administration was undecided on Cuba's future status.
 Once it had been pried away from the Spaniards it was to be assured that it moved and remained in the U.S. sphere.
-How this was to be achieved was a matter of intense discussion and annexation was an option, not only on the mainland but also in Cuba.
-McKinley spoke about the links that should exist between the two nations.
+How this was to be achieved was a matter of intense discussion and annexation was an option.
 Brooke set up a civilian government, placed U.S. governors in seven newly created departments, and named civilian governors for the provinces as well as mayors and representatives for the municipalities.
 Many Spanish colonial government officials were kept in their posts.
 The population were ordered to disarm and, ignoring the Mambi Army, Brooke created the Rural Guard and municipal police corps at the service of the occupation forces.
 Cuba's judicial powers and courts remained legally based on the codes of the Spanish government.
-Tomás Estrada Palma, Martí's successor as delegate of the Cuban Revolutionary Party, dissolved the party a few days after the signing of the Paris Treaty in December 1898, claiming that the objectives of the party had been met.
+Tomás Estrada Palma, Martí's successor as delegate of the Cuban Revolutionary Party, dissolved the party a few days after the signing of the Paris Treaty.
 The revolutionary Assembly of Representatives was also dissolved.
-Thus, the three representative institutions of the national liberation movement disappeared.